-- Avoid voice strain through shouting or whispering
+- Remembering to avoid shouting or whispering

-To help manage the effects of hand-foot syndrome, your healthcare provider’s recommendations may include:
+To help manage the effects of hand-foot. syndrome, your healthcare provider’s recommendations may include:

-- Wear loose cotton clothes
+- Wearing loose, cotton clothes

 Some patients taking INLYTA experience constipation.
 This has the potential to become a serious side effect.
 Left untreated, constipation can cause a blockage in your intestines, leading to dehydration and even internal damage.